SGM-SA/sgm/README.md

 Concretly, the codegen generates :
 - A `services` folder containing all the API client services, which are full typesafe functions that calls the different endpoints of the API (kind of like RPC).
 - A `models` folder containing all the typescript models synced on the request input and response data output of the api controllers.

+### CLI commands

+In addition to classic `nx` generators commands, the project have additionnal commands to help with development by generating different type of files:
+- `pnpm g:web`: Generate files for `apps/web`.
+It can generate following types of files dynamically:
+    - `component`: Generate a component.
+    - `page`: Generate a page.
+- `pnpm g:ui`: Generate files for `libs/ui`.
+It can generate following types of files dynamically:
+    - `component`: Generate a component with a storybook story.

 ## Requirements